 Royal Meteorological Society (RMetS)

-The Society hosts many events and meetings throughout the year, encompassing a wide variety of topics within meteorology.
-In 2016, we are hosting three conferences, one each for students, one for amateur meteorologists and third will bring academics, operational meteorologists and industry together.
+The Society hosts over 70 events and meetings throughout the year, encompassing a wide variety of topics within meteorology.
+In 2018 we are hosting three conferences, one each for students and early career scientists, one for those with an interest in the weather and third for academic and operational meteorologists.
 We also hold national meetings in London, as well as having nine local centres across the UK.

-The society runs the Weather Club – an interactive website with weather features and news updates.
+The Society runs the Weather Club – an interactive website with weather features and news updates.
 We also run MetLink – a site for teachers and children, which provides teaching materials, information about meteorology and facilitates access to weather instruments.